 Why did Cornell Health make changes to its counseling services?

-Our new counseling offerings are designed to provide a greater number of students with more rapid access to the care they need.
-We are building on the success of our existing brief, goal-focused services – including Let’s Talk, urgent walk-in counseling visits, and the Behavioral Health Consultant program – by offering brief same-day counseling sessions, with greater flexibility in accessing follow-up options to meet students' unique needs.
+Our new counseling offerings are designed to provide a greater number of students with the care they need, when they need it.
+We are building on the success of our existing brief, goal-focused services – including Let’s Talk, urgent walk-in counseling visits, and the Behavioral Health Consultant program – by offering more rapid access to brief counseling sessions, with greater flexibility in accessing follow-up options to meet students' unique needs.

 These changes are in response to student feedback, and to a steadily increasing utilization of mental health services over the past decade.
 Our new approach is similar to those being used with success at Brown University and other peer institutions.
 [Learn more about changes for the Fall.]